jaydenmilne/steamsync/README.md

 Go to `C:\Program Files (x86)\Steam\userdata\{your steam userid}\config`.
 You will see some `shortcuts.vdf-DATE.bak` files.
 Delete `shortcuts.vdf` (this is the one steamsync modified), and rename the `.bak` file you want to use to `shortcuts.vdf`, restart steam.

+#### I got a `could not find shortcuts file at ...` error
+Try making a shortcut in Steam (Library ➡ ➕ Add Game ➡ Add a Non-Steam Game...) first. steamsync will not make a `shortcuts.vdf` file for you if it isn't already there.